QuentinVerscheure/zelda-cv/README.md

 Please, Nintendo, don't take legal action against me.
 This project doesn't generate any revenue, and I'm just a poor, lonesome developer.
 If you want to contact me: quentin.verscheure@gmail.com

+a websocket multiplayer system allow you to see other users in real time in the map

+you can create a comment in the guestbook house by clicking on the book, create your comment and drag and drop it on some free space

 ## Customization

 ### To customize this project for your personal use, you must modify: